IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``aws configure``

 You'll be prompted to enter your Access Key ID and secret key, which should be issued to your AWS account.
 The subsequent config steps after the access keys are up to you.
-For reference, these keys are stored in ``~/.aws/credentials``.
+For reference, the keys will be stored in ``~/.aws/credentials``, and your AWS access region in ``~/.aws/config``.

 Using an IAM Role with EC2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are hosting Dataverse on an AWS EC2 instance alongside storage in S3, it possible to use IAM Roles instead of the credentials file (the file at ``~/.aws/credentials`` mentioned above) .
-Please note that in this case you will need anyway the config file to specify the region.
+If you are hosting Dataverse on an AWS EC2 instance alongside storage in S3, it is possible to use IAM Roles instead of the credentials file (the file at ``~/.aws/credentials`` mentioned above).
+Please note that you will still need the ``~/.aws/config`` file to specify the region.
 For more information on this option, see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html

 Configure Dataverse to Use AWS/S3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^